mrchu39/fritz-classification/README.md

 You will also need the ID and API key for the bot that submits information to TNS.
 Email mrchu@caltech.edu for them and enter them in `info.info` when generated.
 Enter this into `info.info` also.

 You will also need to create a Zooniverse account with edit privileges for the Zwicky Chemical Factory project.
 The generated info file will have a space to enter in your Zooniverse credentials.

+Ensure that after ztfiaenv is installed, you set the appropriate global variables.

 ## Usage